 Least: characters that use Treespeak, Vahki

-Farshtey's wife, Jackina, commonly assists Greg with the BIONICLE story podcasts in offering her voice for the female characters, such as Hahli and Tuyet.
+Farshtey's ex-wife, Jackina, commonly assisted Greg with the BIONICLE story podcasts in offering her voice for the female characters, such as Hahli and Tuyet.

 Toa Nuva Lewa (in his 2008 "Phantoka" form) was comic artist Leigh Gallagher's favorite character to draw.